osrf/gazebo_tutorials/install/tutorial_1-9.md

         gazebo

-  '''If Gazebo runs successfully, you're done!.'''
-If Gazebo was installed to `/usr/local/` and running gazebo throws an error similar to:
+  **If Gazebo runs successfully, you're done!.** If Gazebo was installed to `/usr/local/` and running gazebo throws an error similar to:

         gazebo: error while loading shared libraries: libgazebo_common.so.1: cannot open shared object file: No such file or directory